 This operating segment principally includes rental revenue and rental expenses recognized from our consolidated properties.
 We allocate the costs of our property management and leasing functions to the Real Estate Operations segment through Rental Expenses and the Strategic Capital segment through Strategic Capital Expenses based on the square footage of the relative portfolios.
-The operating fundamentals in the markets in which we operate continue to be strong, which has increased rents and kept occupancies high.
 In addition, this segment is impacted by our development, acquisition and disposition activities.